WoW-rotfl/component-structure/README.md

-# Create Component
+# Component Structure

-Create Component is a component structure creation CLI tool.
+Component Structure is a component structure creation CLI tool.
 It created directory with all defined structure(files).

 ## How it works